bubblybit23/end-to-end-financial-platform-project/README.md

     * An email notification is sent (if email is configured in `.env`).
     * The remaining scripts in the pipeline are skipped.
 * Each script also has its own error handling (e.g., database connection errors, file errors).

-## Scalability and Future Improvements

-* **Scalability:**
-    * For larger datasets, consider using a more robust data processing framework like Apache Spark or Apache Kafka.
-    * Optimize database operations (e.g., using batch inserts, indexing).
-    * Implement parallel processing where applicable.
-* **Future Improvements:**
-    * Implement more sophisticated data validation and cleaning rules.
-    * Add more comprehensive unit and integration tests.
-    * Create a web interface or API to trigger and monitor the pipeline.
-    * Implement data quality monitoring.
-    * Containerize the application using Docker for easier deployment.
-    * Add support for other data sources and formats.
-    * Implement real-time data processing.
-    * Improve the email notification system.
-    * Add a retry mechanism for failed scripts.